How Much Does It Cost to Build a Garage?

 Type of Roofing

-Metal roofing is generally least expensive, followed by shingles and then tile.
+Metal roofing is generally the least expensive, followed by traditional asphalt shingles and tile.

 Options for Finishing the Inside